qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 To create a map theme, activate the layers you want to include and configure the desired layer styles.
 Then press the |showMapTheme| button and choose :menuselection:`Add Theme...` from the drop-down menu and enter a name for the new theme.
+In the map theme it is also recorded which layers, groups or legend items that are expanded or collapsed.
 The new theme is listed at the bottom of the drop-down menu and can be restored by clicking on it.

 The :menuselection:`Replace Theme -->` option allows you to overwrite an existing theme